 Olympia Harbor Days celebrates the region’s maritime heritage with arts, crafts, food, music, tugboats, tall ships, and plenty of family fun on the Olympia Waterfront from Port Plaze to Percival Landing (map).
 Lots of free activities as well as paid cruises and excursions from $20-$80.
 When: summer.
 Free admission.

 Seattle Boat Show is the West Coast’s Largest Boat Show featuring more than 1,000 recreational watercraft, from stand-up paddleboards to superyachts and everything in between.
 The Boat Show also has acres of accessories, all the latest gear, and free boating and fishing seminars, including low-tech and high-tech topics from boat maintenance to fishing, kayaking, crabbing, Wi-Fi in the wilderness, and dozens more.
 The big Seattle boat show takes place at TWO locations: indoors at CenturyLink Field Event Center and on the water at South Lake Union.
 You can park at either location and take the free shuttle to see everything at both locations.
 When: winter.
 Tickets: Adults (18+) $16.00.
 Kids 17 and under get in free.
-We have more information about boat show discounts and freebies.
+Get more info about Seattle boat show discounts.

 Seattle Classic Workboat Show.
 Come down to Lake Union Park to the Historic Ships Wharf and see a collection of visiting working vessels: tug boats, fishing boats, and emergency response vessels.
 Activities for the whole the family, sea story telling, and a beer garden.
 When: spring.
 Free admission; donations gratefully accepted.